The joy of anticipation

 We don’t get to choose our challenges.
 While for many of us home has become our whole world, the present challenge is an opportunity to reimagine, recreate, and redefine what our tomorrow will be made of.

 The travel industry will change, but certain things will hold fast: People love People, and People love Privacy.
-Choice has always been part of true experiential luxury, and in the future, choosing how you enjoy the world–staying in the privacy of your villa, for example, or heading to that corner restaurant where you’ll meet people from all over the globe–will simply play a larger role.
+Choice has always been part of true experiential luxury.
+In the future, choosing how you enjoy the world–staying in the privacy of your villa, for example, or heading to that corner restaurant where you’ll meet people from all over the globe–will simply play a larger role.
 As travel advisors, we will be here to make that sure your choices are the focus of any future journey.

 Whatever phase you are in–ready to travel; dreaming of travel; or rekindling beloved travel memories–we at Lake Shore Travel celebrate it!
-And as we navigate new and uncharted terrain, please know that I’m here, as resource and advisor, for whatever you need, big or small, domestic or international, as a resource and advisor.
+As we navigate new and uncharted terrain, please know that I’m here, as resource and advisor, for whatever you need, big or small, domestic or international, as a resource and advisor.

 Wishing you the best,